AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/data-structures.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: data-structures"
-description: View all of my blog posts tagged with "data-structures"
+description: View all of my blog posts tagged with 'data-structures.'
 tag: data-structures
-customJS: ["blogImage"]
-noindex: true
 ---